 A target device can be set as the template for new target devices that are added to a collection.
 A new target device inherits the properties from the template target device, which allows you to quickly add new devices to a collection.

-Target devices that use personal vDisks are created and added to a collection when the XenDesktop Setup Wizard is run.
-If a target device template exists, it is ignored when the target device that uses a personal vDisk is added to the collection.
+Target devices using virtual disks are created and added to a collection when running the Citrix Virtual Apps and Desktops Setup Wizard.
+If a target device template exists, it is ignored when the target device using a virtual disk is added to the collection.

-To set a target device as the template device for a collection, in the Console, right-click on the target device, then select Set device as template.
+To set a target device as the template device for a collection, in the console, right-click on the target device, then select the Set device as template option.

 Consider the following when using templates:

-- Disable the target device that serves as the template to permit all target devices using this template to be added to the database, but not permit the target device to boot.
+- Disable the target device that serves as the template.
+Disabling it adds all target devices using this template to the database, but does not permit the target device to boot.

 - Target devices receive a message requesting that they first contact the administrator before being allowed to boot.

-- ‘T’ appears in light blue on the device serving as the template.
-New target devices automatically have a name generated and all other properties will be taken from the default template target device.
+- T appears in light blue on the device serving as the template.
+New target devices automatically have a name generated and all other properties are taken from the default template target device.
 No user interaction is required.

 Creating a VM with nested virtualization

-In some cases, you may want to create a nested virtualization paradigm for a VM.
-If your environment uses Device Guard and you want to create a template from the VM running Device Guard, PVS has no means to know if this functionality was setup for that particular VM.
-To resolve this issue, you can manually enable Device Guard on the Hyper-V host using a PowerShell command after the VM has been created using the XenDesktop Setup Wizard.
+Sometimes, you want to create a nested virtualization paradigm for a VM.
+If your environment uses Device Guard and you want to create a template from the VM running it, consider that Citrix Provisioning is unaware that it was set up for that particular VM.
+To resolve this issue, manually enable Device Guard on the Hyper-V host using a PowerShell command.
+Perform this operation after the VM has been created using the Citrix Virtual Apps and Desktops Setup Wizard.

 To configure a VM to use Device Guard:

-- Create the VM using the XenDesktop Setup Wizard.
+- Create the VM using the Citrix Virtual Apps and Desktops Setup Wizard.

 After creating the VM, execute the following command for each VM on the physical Hyper-V host to enable nested virtualization: